Delaware Coast Line Railroad: History

 DCLR crossed over the Lewes and Rehoboth Canal in Lewes on a historic, anachronistic swing bridge that had to be hand-cranked in order to reach SPI Pharma.
 The swing bridge was originally built in 1869 and modernized by PRR in 1916.
 The bridge was reconstructed in 1997.

 In September 2016, the swing bridge was found to be structurally unsound, having dropped 7-8 inches due to settlement in the canal and seeing some pieces of timber split.
 As a result, the bridge was closed to rail traffic by DelDOT.
 The only customer beyond the bridge was SPI Pharma, who had averaged two to three railroad transports a month.
 As a result of the bridge closure, SPI Pharma began shipping by truck.
 Three tank cars remained stranded at SPI Pharma.
 In 2017, DelDOT determined that repairs to the swing bridge would be too costly and the line will be abandoned from Lewes to Cool Spring.
 Originally the tank cars were to be transported across the swing bridge, but due to the instability of the bridge it was later decided to transport the tank cars by truck across the canal and reassemble them onto the tracks on the other side for them to be hauled by rail to Georgetown.
 The three tank cars were trucked out of SPI Pharma in November 2017.
 A train pulled the tank cars out of Lewes on December 15, 2017, ending train service to Lewes.

-In October 2016, the first phase of the Georgetown-Lewes Trail, a rail-with-trail, opened between Savannah Road and Gills Neck Road in Lewes.
+In October 2016, work began on the Georgetown-Lewes Trail, a rail-with-trail along the railroad right-of-way.
 In December 2017, the Lewes city council voted in favor of preserving a section of the railroad line between Kings Highway and Adams Avenue.
-The swing bridge over the Lewes and Rehoboth Canal will also be removed.
-DelDOT will retain ownership and railroad rights along the roadbed.
-The trail was slated to reach Minos Conaway Road by fall 2018.
+The swing bridge over the Lewes and Rehoboth Canal was removed in 2022.
+DelDOT retained ownership and railroad rights along the roadbed.

 In early 2018, DCLR was informed by the State of Delaware that its contract would not be renewed.
 The Delmarva Central Railroad won the bid to take over the contract and extended its existing operations to include the DCLR's tracks effective January 1, 2019.
 DCLR exited the railroad business and sold off its equipment.